Overview

-In the era of online and remote working, online MBAs have gained significant traction and are a flexible way to earn an MBA while managing a busy schedule.
+In the era of online and remote work, online MBAs have gained significant traction, offering a flexible way to earn an MBA while managing a busy schedule.
 In this guide, we’ll explore everything online MBAs have to offer, from how they function to the benefits (and drawbacks), as well as how they compare to a traditional MBA.

 Let’s dive right into it.